Full Metal Jacket: Plot

-During the Vietnam War, a group of recruits arrive at the United States Marine Corps training facility at Parris Island.
+During the Vietnam War, a group of USMC recruits arrive for the eight-week basic training at Parris Island.
 Drill instructor Gunnery Sergeant Hartman uses harsh methods to train them for combat.
-Among the recruits is the overweight and dim-witted Leonard Lawrence, whom Hartman nicknames "Gomer Pyle", and the wisecracking J.T.
-Davis, who receives the name "Joker" after interrupting Hartman's introductory speech with an impression of John Wayne.
+Among the recruits are the wisecracking J. T. Davis, who is nicknamed "Joker" after mocking Hartman, and the overweight and dim-witted Leonard Lawrence, whom Hartman nicknames "Gomer Pyle".

-During basic training, Hartman names Joker as squad leader and puts him in charge of helping Pyle improve.
-One day, Hartman discovers a jelly doughnut in Pyle's footlocker, blames the platoon for Pyle's infractions, and adopts a collective punishment policy in which any infraction committed by Pyle will earn a punishment for everyone else in the platoon.
-One night, the recruits haze Pyle with a blanket party, in which Joker reluctantly participates.
-Following this, Pyle appears to reinvent himself as a model recruit, showing particular expertise in marksmanship.
-This pleases Hartman but worries Joker, who believes Pyle may be suffering a mental breakdown after seeing Pyle talking to his rifle.
-After the recruits graduate and the night before they leave Parris Island, Joker discovers Pyle in the bathroom, loading his service rifle with live ammunition, executing drill commands, and loudly reciting the Rifleman's Creed.
-Hartman attempts to intervene, but Pyle shoots and kills him and then commits suicide.
+During boot camp, Hartman relentlessly targets Pyle and later names Joker squad leader, charging him with helping Pyle improve.
+During hygiene inspection, Hartman notices that Pyle's footlocker is unlocked and finds a jelly doughnut inside.
+As the rest of the platoon "have not given Private Pyle the proper motivation", he collectively punishes them while continuing to exclude Pyle from training activities.
+The next night, the recruits haze Pyle with a blanket party, which Joker reluctantly participates in under pressure.
+Pyle appears to reinvent himself into a model recruit, showing particular expertise in marksmanship.
+While training on the firing range, unbeknownst to Hartman and the other recruits, Pyle secretly takes several 7.62x51mm rounds from discarded magazines, planning to use them at a later time.
+Joker worries Pyle may be suffering a mental breakdown when hearing Pyle talk to his rifle.
+The night before the recruits are to leave Parris Island, Joker, on fire watch duty, discovers Pyle in the barracks latrine loading his M14 rifle with live ammunition, executing drill commands, and loudly reciting the Rifleman's Creed.
+Awakened by the commotion, Hartman orders Pyle to put down the rifle, but Pyle aims it at him.
+Provoked by Hartman insulting him again, Pyle fatally shoots him and then kills himself in front of Joker.

-By January 1968, Joker is a sergeant and is based in Da Nang for the newspaper Stars and Stripes alongside his colleague Private First Class Rafterman, a combat photographer.
-The Tet Offensive begins and Joker's base is attacked, but holds.
-The following morning, Joker and Rafterman are sent to Phu Bai where Joker searches for and reunites with Sergeant "Cowboy", a friend he met at Parris Island.
-During the Battle of Huế, a booby trap kills the squad leader, leaving Cowboy in command.
-Becoming lost in the city, the squad is ambushed by a Viet Cong sniper who kills two members.
-As the squad moves in on the sniper's location, Cowboy is killed.